-The fireplace gain commercial popularity the early 18th century, when installing a beautiful fireplace in the homes of wealthy French and Europeans gentry was a sign of prestige.
+The fireplace gained commercial popularity the early 18th century, when installing a beautiful fireplace in the homes of wealthy French and European gentry was a sign of prestige.

 French Country Fireplace Designs

 The homes in the French countryside had a more rustic feel, yet the grand façade was a distinct feature of ambience, the fireplace being the focal point for gatherings and social interaction.
-A popular past with family was relaxing by the fireplace smoking a pipe, needlework, reading or listen to music.
+A popular pastime with family was relaxing by the fireplace smoking a pipe, needlework, reading or listening to music.
 View our showcase for popular Country Fireplaces.

 Traditional Fireplace Designs